 - Once the mixture is cold, add the butter and use an electric whisk to whip the ganache thoroughly.
 It will become lighter in colour, with a thick, fluffy texture like stiffly whipped cream.

-- Spread 1-2 tsp of the ganache onto a triangular biscuit.
-Put 0.25-0.5 tsp raspberry jam in the centre of the ganache and spread out, leaving a gap around the edge.
-Place a 'window' biscuit on top, and press down.
+- Spread 1-2 tsp of the ganache onto a triangular biscuit, taking care to spread right to the edges.
+Put ¼-½ tsp raspberry jam in the centre of the ganache and spread out, leaving a small gap around the edge.
+Place a 'window' biscuit on top, and gently press down.
 Repeat with the remaining biscuits.

 - Leave the biscuits somewhere cool for the filling to set.
 These biscuits are best eaten within a day or two of baking.